hajee/hajee.github.io/source/_posts/2014-06-26-pietros-puppet-pizza-place-1.markdown

 ```

 ##Next time...
 That was a lot of learning going on.
 Pietro was even more worn out than normal.
-But he had confidence the miss Piggy Puppet Pizza Robot was going to help him a lot.
+But he had confidence the Miss Piggy Puppet Pizza Robot was going to help him a lot.
 Tomorrow he would start at making descriptions for the first half of his menu.